yelouafi/nant/README.md

 );
 ```

 As we are simply using javascript, we are free to structure our templating the way we want.
-For the last example we can rewrite it as follow
+So we can also write

 ```javascript
 var bt = nant.bt = {};